techgrounds/techgrounds-JarBanf/06_AWS_3/02_cloudwatch.md

     - <ins>Alarms</ins>: Alarms allows you to set tresholds on your CloudWatch metrics.
 You can define actions to be triggered when certain conditions are met, such as sending notifications or triggering automated responses.
     - <ins>Dashboards</ins>: Dashboards provide customizable views of your metrics, allowing you to create visual representations to monitor the health and performance of your resources.
     - <ins>Logs</ins>: Logs allows you to collect, monitor, and store log files from various AWS services and applications in a centralized location.
 It enables you to search, filter, and gain insights from log data.
-    - <ins>Events</ins>: Events enables you to respond to state changes in your AWS resources.
-You can create rules to match events and trigger automated actions in response, such as invoking AWS Lambda functions.

 - How does CloudWatch fit-in/replace an on-premises setting?
     - <ins>Scalability</ins>: CloudWatch easily scales to monitor thousands of resources across various AWS services, while on-premises solutions often have limited scalability.